More Schools In Bergen, Passaic Go Remote Due To COVID-19

 The school will reopen on Wednesday.

-The Pascack Valley High School, Pompton Lakes High School, PCTI, Lovell J. Honiss School (Dumont), Mahwah High School and Ramsey High School had previously transitioned to online learning due to positive cases in the districts.
+The Pascack Valley High School, Pompton Lakes High School, PCTI, Lovell J. Honiss School (Dumont), several schools in Mahwah and Ramsey High School had previously transitioned to online learning due to positive cases in the districts.

 Click here to sign up for Daily Voice's free daily emails and news alerts.